-Applications can be made online at www.keyways.org.uk If you are not able to use the online service and have no advocate to assist you, please call the Housing Options Team at your relevant council to discuss other options.
+Applications can be made online at www.keyways.org.uk If you are not able to use the online service and have no family or support worker to assist you, please call your local Housing Options Team to discuss other options.
 Click here for contact details.

 Along with your completed application form you will need to provide:

 - Evidence of Local Connection to North Northamptonshire (e.g. evidence of a close family member (parent, sibling or child) living in North Northamptonshire for 5 years or more)

 - Proof of identity for all household members, including photographic identification for the main/joint applicants (e.g. passports, birth certificates).

 - Evidence of your right to live in the UK if you are not a British citizen (e.g. passport plus other relevant Home Office documentation)

 - National Insurance Number for each household member aged 16 and over

 - Full five year address history for all household members, including the tenure and landlord contact details

 - Proof of children living with you (e.g. copy of child benefit payment and/or child tax credits)